Mandala cross stitch charts

 Floral mandala

-Repeat petals, leaves and small flowers around the centre for a soft counted design.
+Repeat petals, leaves and small flowers around the centre for a soft counted design that suits a small hoop.

 Geometric mandala

-Use diamonds, squares, crosses and stepped borders for a crisp symmetrical chart.
+Use diamonds, squares, crosses and stepped borders for a crisp symmetrical chart - works well as a counted cross stitch mandala pattern.

 Monochrome mandala

-Keep the palette to one thread colour and let the linework and negative space carry the design.
+Keep the palette to one thread colour and let the linework and negative space carry the design - the same approach used in blackwork mandalas.

 How do you make a cross stitch mandala?